 The massive amount of funding that's been funneled into autonomous vehicle tech over the last year is representative of innovation in the industry and points to the fact that companies are actively building self-driving cars and their accompanying features (LIDAR sensors, mapping tools, etc.).
 But what about implementation?
 How are metropolitan areas built for personal cars and mass transportation going to pivot and allow for self-driving vehicles?
 A panel of experts took the stage at CES to discuss how cities are planning for the influx of autonomous cars expected in the next decade or so.

-"Autonomous vehicles will have a significant and fundamental effect on cities and how they're laid out," Mike Ableson, VP of global strategy at GM (which acquired LIDAR sensor maker Cruise last year), said at the panel.
+The experts weigh in"Autonomous vehicles will have a significant and fundamental effect on cities and how they're laid out," Mike Ableson, VP of global strategy at GM (which acquired LIDAR sensor maker Cruise last year), said at the panel.
 Ableson said much of his time is spent meeting with civic leaders about how to transform infrastructure to allow for autonomous cars.
 For one thing, if self-driving vehicles become affordable, there could be an increase in the number of people riding in them rather than using public transportation, which could affect traffic and roadways.
 Cities are also trying to determine how they'll make up for income—such as parking fees and tickets—that they could potentially lose.

 To host self-driving cars on their streets, local governments will need to create smarter cities.
 "As the city of the future starts to get modernized, the transportation network needs to be more intelligent. ...
 An intersection should be able to communicate to cars how fast they're going," remarked Nakul Duggal, VP of automotive product management at Qualcomm.
 Autonomous tech in cars will likely lead to other types of tech in cities' infrastructure, changing the way people move around.